alexdevero/alex-devero-blog/__drafts__/draft--typescript-interfaces.md

   middleName: 'Stevens'
 }

-// This will also work because middleName
+// This will also work because "middleName"
 // property is not required:
 const will: Person = {
   firstName: 'William',
   lastName: 'Connors',
 }

-// This will not work because lastName
+// This will not work because "lastName"
 // property is required but missing: const jack: Person = {
   firstName: 'Jack',